 - Pitch your ideas using email outreach and LinkedIn

 - Offer free access or samples to industry influencers

 - Conduct focus group interviews with a target group

 - Perform product demos and hire UX researchers to test the usability

-- Build a landing page for your product
+- Build an effective landing page for your product

 - Create waiting list sign-ups